 - 1. Evaluate risk-return trade-offs in financial markets - 2.
 Understand optimal portfolio allocation strategies - 3.
-Understand the valuation of equity and fixed-income securities - 4.
-Understand equilibrium and arbitrage pricing models - 5.
-Develop simple investment and trading strategies
+Understand the use of financial derivatives in hedging portfolios - 4.
+Be comfortable with using the Black-Scholes-Merton model - 5.
+Have some practice with practical applications to portfolios